 IT Specialist - Consultant

-The Government Accountability Initiative (GAI) is a four year, USAID-funded activity, aimed at strengthening capacities and connections of key Serbian stakeholders to increase government accountability at the national and local levels.
-The project was awarded in February 2018, and is implemented by Checchi and Company Consulting, Inc.
+The Government Accountability Initiative (GAI) is a four-year, USAID-funded project designed to strengthen capacities and connections of key Serbian stakeholders to increase government accountability at the national and local levels.
+GAI’s chief counterparts are the State Audit Institution, the Anti-Corruption Agency, Local Governments, and Civil Society Organizations.
+The project was awarded in February 2018, and is implemented by Checchi and Company Consulting, Inc. (Checchi).

-- Develop procedures and methodology for data collection, record keeping and statistical reporting on corruption cases, and
+- Develop procedures and methodology for data collection, record keeping and statistical reporting on corruption cases.

 - Establish an electronic register of corruption cases (ERCC) to support information sharing between different institutions working on the investigation and prosecution of corruption cases.